ddc-java-13/we-the-people/docs/index.md

 * Notify User of possible Law Changes across state lines
 * Location
 * Share Function
-* Notify users of specific changes from state to state^
+* Link to more data
-* "law of The Day" a random did you "know" about a law.
+* Notify users of specific changes from state to state

 ## DDL